Dementia

 Age and genetics are risk factors for developing dementia.
 While these cannot be changed, other controllable risk factors may play a role.
 Researchers continue to study the impact of cardiovascular factors, fitness and nutrition.

-While links have not been definitively proven, Wellstar neurologists agree that taking certain steps to protect the brain and increase the flow of blood and oxygen to the brain may reduce the risk of developing dementia.
+While links have not been definitively proven, taking certain steps to protect the brain and increase the flow of blood and oxygen to the brain may reduce the risk of developing dementia.

 Dementia Prevention

-There is no “magic bullet” for preventing dementia.
+There is no quick fix for preventing dementia.
 But following healthy habits may help prevent damage to brain cells that cause dementia.
 These habits include:

-- Eat a healthy diet that’s low in red meat and rich in whole grains, fruits and vegetables, fish and nuts
+- Eat a healthy diet that’s low in red meat and rich in whole grains, fruits, vegetables, fish and nuts.

 Dementia Diagnosis

-Your Wellstar neurologist will help diagnose or rule out dementia by conducting a thorough medical history and a physical examination to learn about a patient’s diet, alcohol, medications, behavior, function and thinking.
+Your Wellstar neurologist will help diagnose or rule out dementia by conducting a thorough medical history and a physical examination to learn about your diet, alcohol, medications, behavior, function and thinking.
 Identifying the specific type of dementia can be challenging because symptoms and brain changes of various dementias can overlap.
-Also, many other conditions can cause confused thinking and memory problems.
+Many other conditions can also cause confused thinking and memory problems.
 Examples include anemia, depression, diabetes and heart disease.

-A variety of tests are used to help make an accurate diagnosis of dementia.
-Among these:
+A variety of tests are used to help make an accurate diagnosis of dementia, including:

-- Lab tests of urine and blood to determine if symptoms may be from other causes
+- Urine and blood tests to determine if symptoms may be from other causes

 - A neurological exam to test reflexes, coordination, muscle strength, eye movement, speech and sensation